paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/README.md

 NEU (Neutral): Off-topic content with no mental health or suicidality indicators (e.g., general life topics, hobbies, logistics).​

-HUMOR: Humorous or sarcastic content without first-person ideation; posts with genuine ideation masked as humour are labeled SI to prioritize safety.​
+Humour: Humourous or sarcastic content without first-person ideation; posts with genuine ideation masked as Humour are labeled SI to prioritize safety.​

-This multi-class scheme captures nuanced distinctions between suicidal content, mental health distress, neutral discourse, and humour, enabling richer analysis of model behavior and supporting research on disambiguation of dark humour from genuine risk signals.​
+This multi-class scheme captures nuanced distinctions between suicidal content, mental health distress, neutral discourse, and Humour, enabling richer analysis of model behavior and supporting research on disambiguation of dark Humour from genuine risk signals.​

 The SI class incorporates severity distinctions informed by the Columbia-Suicide Severity Rating Scale (C-SSRS), differentiating passive ideation (wish to be dead, no plan) from active ideation with intent or planning, though both are collapsed into a single SI label for this dataset version to maintain annotation consistency and sample size.​